GGEMS/ggems/docs/Sphinx/v1.0/source/processes_cuts.rst

   range_cuts_manager.set_cut('gamma', 0.1, 'mm', 'my_phantom')

-In the previous line, cuts are activated for photon for the navigator named 'my_phantom'.
+In the previous line, cuts are activated for photon for a navigator named 'my_phantom'.